1LIVE: History

-Up to 2.9 million people listen to 1LIVE every day.
-Every second person under an age of 30 in 1LIVE's broadcasting area, North Rhine-Westphalia, which is named Sektor, listens to 1LIVE at least once a day.
+As of 2023, more than 2.5 million people listen to 1LIVE every day.
+Every second person under the age of 30 in 1LIVE's broadcasting area, North Rhine-Westphalia, which is named Sektor, listens to 1LIVE at least once a day.

 Shows

-Since 2007, shows between 5 am and 8 pm have taken the name of their hosts, and playout is normally mainstream popular music.
+Since 2007, shows between 5 AM and 8 PM have taken the name of their hosts, and playout is normally mainstream popular music.
 For the show "Plan B" 1LIVE plays a more specialist music selection.
 During nighttime slots there are sometimes: crime thrillers, talk, audiobooks or a documentary shows.

 1LIVE diggi

-1LIVE diggi is a channel without any host or commercials.
-It broadcasts music, comedy and news (every hour) and can be received over the Internet as stream, DAB, DVB-S and DVB-C. Its music playlist is updated every week.
+1LIVE diggi is a commercial-free channel broadcasting since 16 August 2004.
+It broadcasts a Rhythmic CHR format with electronic, dance-pop and hip hop music, comedy and news (every hour) and can be received via livestreaming, DAB+, DVB-S and DVB-C. Its music playlist is updated every week.
+The originally unhosted programme features hosts since 2013.

 1LIVE Kunst

 On 4 October 2006, 1LIVE Kunst, a channel that dealt with cultural topics and demanding pop music, was launched.
 At 3:15 pm a four-hour programme was broadcast which was repeated until next afternoon.
 1LIVE Kunst could only be received via Internet Stream.
 1LIVE Kunst was discontinued in 2009.

 1LIVE Kunst combined alternative music with contributions produced by WDR 2, WDR 3, WDR 5 and itself.